ClickHouse/ClickHouse/docs/en/operations/access_rights.md

 - [Row Policy](#row-policy-management)

 !!! info "Note"
     Some of the access control functionality is available through the [users.xml](settings/settings_users.md) server configuration files, but we don't recommend using this way of user permissions management.
+Don't combine these methods of access control management, or it may cause unexpected exceptions.

 ## User account {#user-account-management}